anapartner-com/identity_portal/README.md

 This 2nd script will require two (2) full exports of the environment.
 As the plugins configurations will likely have different hostnames and credentials.
 These files are for search/research usage, they can not be re-imported.
+Use the information of any FORM deltas to then use the 3rd script for those selected FORMS.
 Updates will be/should be made within the Identity Portal Admin Mgmt UI.

 ![image](https://github.com/user-attachments/assets/cb9722d9-9c7a-444b-a06d-17de14d1a20e)